 More robust paddles are commonly larger-bladed paddles.
 These may be preferred by stronger paddlers wanting a longer, slower stroke, especially when we are bullying our fully-loaded canoes around whilst surfing downwind or in big white water.

-If we don’t want to go traditional and care a lot about weight, efficiency and the balance of the paddle in our hand we might get drawn first towards the smaller (perhaps squarer, but almost always lighter) blade, with more refined (but more delicate) edges.
+If we don’t want to go traditional, and perhaps care more about weight, efficiency and the balance of the paddle in our hand we might get drawn first towards the smaller (perhaps squarer, but almost always lighter) blade, with more refined (but more delicate) edges.

 If in doubt, please consider that smaller bladed paddles tend to be lighter and better balanced.
-As a rule, they encourage a good stroke and a higher cadence (stroke rate) and put less stress on our bodies.
+As a rule, they encourage a good stroke and a higher cadence (stroke rate).
+They may also put less stress on our bodies.

 DO GRIP AND SHAFT SHAPES MATTER?